v1.6.0 — Multi-LLM consensus code review

 Balanced ★

 Best default.
-Good tradeoff between speed, signal quality, and cost.
+Speed, signal quality, and cost balanced.

 Deep

 Select project.
-NexaVerify builds local view: files, chunks, stack, hotspots.
+NexaVerify builds a local view: files, chunks, stack, hotspots.

-HTML for people.
-JSON for automation, archiving, diffing between runs.
+HTML for humans.
+JSON for automation, archiving, run-to-run diffing.

 Validated issue list